sbilly/awesome-security/README.md

 - [passbolt](https://www.passbolt.com/) - The password manager your team was waiting for.
 Free, open source, extensible, based on OpenPGP.
 - [passpie](https://github.com/marcwebbie/passpie) - Multiplatform command-line password manager
 - [Vault](https://www.vaultproject.io/) - An encrypted datastore secure enough to hold environment and application secrets.

+## EBooks

+### Docker

+- [Docker Security - Quick Reference: For DevOps Engineers](https://binarymist.io/publication/docker-security/) - A book on understanding the Docker security defaults, how to improve them (theory and practical), along with many tools and techniques.

 ## Other Awesome Lists